 The aircraft was flown to RAF Lossiemouth by a mixed crew of personnel from Boeing UK and the RAF.

-When this phase is complete, the aircraft will be formally handed over from Boeing UK to the RAF, where it will be operated by 8 Squadron.
+When this phase is complete, the aircraft will be formally handed over from Boeing UK to the RAF, where it will be operated by No 8 Squadron.

 “This marks a significant step in delivering the Royal Air Force’s next generation of airborne surveillance and control capabilities that will support the defence of the UK for the years to come.

-“RAF Lossiemouth has been working hard to get ready to operate these aircraft, and we are looking forward very much to this next exciting chapter in the Station’s history when the aircraft enters RAF service.”
+“RAF Lossiemouth has been working hard to get ready to operate these aircraft, and we are looking forward very much to this next exciting chapter in the station’s history when the aircraft enters RAF service.”

 The aircraft will serve alongside the nine-strong fleet of Poseidon maritime patrol aircraft, as both are based upon the widely used Boeing 737 Next Generation airframe; this will allow the RAF and Boeing to take advantage of synergies between the two fleets.